-By the very nature of claims for industrial deafness, it is quite often the case that the injury was sustained some time prior to the date of notice being given to an employer.
+By the very nature of claims for industrial, it is quite often the case that the injury was sustained some time prior to the date of notice being given to an employer.

 The first issue for consideration when determining whether a worker is able to seek payment of compensation for any injury is the relevance of s254 of the Workplace Injury Management and Workers Compensation Act 1998 (WIMA) which relevantly provides as follows:

 (1) Neither compensation nor work injury damages are recoverable by an injured worker unless notice of the injury is given to the employer as soon as possible after the injury happened and before the worker has voluntarily left the employment in which the worker was at the time of the injury.

 (2) The failure to give notice of injury as required by this section (or any defect or inaccuracy in a notice of injury) is not a bar to the recovery of compensation or work injury damages if in proceedings to recover the compensation or damages it is found that there are special circumstances as provided by this section.